alorence/django-modern-rpc/docs/source/advanced/data_types_support.rst

  - Output date (RPC method return type)

    - ``datetime.datetime`` objects will be automatically converted to string (format ISO 8601), so JSON-RPC clients will be able to handle it as usual.
+This behavior is due to the use of ``DjangoJSONEncoder`` as default encoder.

 If you need to customize behavior of JSON encoder and/or decoder, you can specify another classes in ``settings.py``::